-C. He told Pontius Pilate: “Pilate therefore said to Him, “Are You a king then?”
-Jesus answered, “You say rightly that I am a king.
-For this cause I was born, and for this cause I have come into the world, that I should bear witness to the truth…” (John 18:37)
+B. He did it simply because He loved you and He wanted to provide a means for your salvation. “…You say rightly that I am a king.
+For this cause, I was born, and for this, cause I have come into the world, that I should bear witness to the truth…” (John 18:37)

 C. It can be truthfully said of Jesus, “He was born to die!” for He came to die for your sins and mine, (Mark 10:45).